malletgaetan/learning-websocket/README.md

 # Socket.io learning project

-Simple chat application that follow the GetStarted socket.io page and do the HomeWorks:
+Simple chat application that follow the getStarted guide and go further with the homeworks.

 ## Homework
   Here are some ideas to improve the application: